AChitos/hospital_management_system/README.md

 # TO do next
-- perioperative anesthesia diagram electronic
+- perioperative anesthesia diagram electronic# Force deployment Wed May 28 16:25:39 CEST 2025